 Following Government Legislation, Universal Infant Free School Meals are provided to children in KS1 (Reception, Y1, and Y2).
-Children in KS2 (Y3, 4, 5 and 6) also have the opportunity to buy a hot school lunch if they wish.
+Children in KS2 (Y3, 4, 5 and 6) also have the opportunity to have a hot school lunch if they wish but these must be paid for.
 Please request information on how to pay for meals using 'Parent Pay' from Mrs Birch, the school Administration Officer.